sybila/BCSgen/README.md

 Example

-   python explicit.py vertices.txt edges.txt reactants.txt reactions.txt
+ `python explicit.py vertices.txt edges.txt reactants.txt reactions.txt`

 **Implicit Reaction network generator**

 - in development
 - works similarly to state space generator but it has output of explicit reaction network generator

+> Both state space or reaction network might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.